-2. There are two mandatory online (or via phone) classes that must be taken and the cost varies between $30 to $50 – again, some lawyers will have you pay this direct but don’t be fooled it is still a cost that must be paid.
-If you don’t take the first class – then you cannot file a bankruptcy case.
-If you don’t take the second class – then your debt will not be eliminated.
-Do you want your lawyer to take care of this or do it on your own?
-Our firm takes care of this process and our fee includes the cost.
+2. There are two mandatory classes (online or via phone) that must be taken.
+The cost varies between $30 to $50, again, some lawyers will have you pay this directly to the providers but don’t be fooled it is still a cost that must be paid.
+If you don’t take the first class, you cannot file a bankruptcy case.
+If you don’t take the second class, your debt will not be eliminated.
+Do you want your lawyer to take care of this or would you prefer to do it on your own?
+Our Portland bankruptcy firm takes care of this process and our fee includes the cost.

-4. As for the attorney fee, like everything, the devil is in the details which is why we provide a free consultation so we can learn about your problem, identify your goals, and develop a strategy to achieve those goals.
-These fees are frequently paid over time with an initial down payment to get started and the balance over a couple months.
+4. The attorney fee, like everything else, the devil is in the details which is why we provide a free consultation so we can learn about your problem, identify your goals, and develop a strategy to achieve those goals.
+These fees are typically paid over time, with an initial down payment to get started and the remaining balance paid over a couple months.
 Factors that can affect the fee include: high income, substantial debt, secured property, valuable assets, businesses, tax liabilities, and/or litigation.

 Why can’t the staff quote a fee?
-Although our staff are VERY experienced and have seen nearly as many fact patterns as the lawyers have, they are not lawyers and thus not allowed to quote a fee.
+AlthougTh our staff are very experienced and have seen nearly as many fact patterns as the lawyers have, they are not lawyers and thus not allowed to quote a fee.

 With our firm you will receive:

-2. Your initial meeting will be with an attorney who expects to spend about an hour getting your questions answered.
+2. Your consultation will be with an attorney who expects to spend about an hour getting your questions answered.
 Bankruptcy can be a stressful process and people have varied goals besides just debt elimination.
 You want it done RIGHT THE FIRST TIME with no surprises.
-It is worth spending more time to speak with a lawyer and develop a strategy to solve your financial problem.
+It is worth spending more time speaking with a lawyer and develop a strategy to solve your financial problem.

 3. Your attorney meets with you to sign the bankruptcy papers.
 It is absolutely vital that the roughly 40 page bankruptcy document is accurate and presents the information in a way to facilitate your goals.
-Once you and the Paralegal have made an initial review of your paperwork, the attorney will spend as much time with you as needed to review the paperwork and make any necessary changes.
-Some firms charge lower fees because they rely on a staff person to review your petition with you.
+Once you and your paralegal have made an initial review of your paperwork, the attorney will spend as much time with you as needed reviewing the paperwork and make any necessary changes.
+Some firms charge lower fees because they rely on a staff member to review your petition with you.

 4. One of the lawyers on your team will attend the bankruptcy hearing with you.
 Some law firms save money by sending coverage counsel to the hearing.
 Imagine the stress of filing for bankruptcy and when you go to the only hearing required of you….the lawyer assisting has no clue about your case!
 Not going to happen with your team at Michael D. O’Brien & Associates.